Centring QTIBPOC Art, Wellbeing and Spirit

-ART.BODY.SOUL is an upcoming community festival for QTIBPOC* by QTIBPOC that will take place over two weekends in and around South London, offering family-friendly creative workshops, collaborative events & healing conversations, amongst numerous other things.
+ART.BODY.SOUL was a community festival for QTIBPOC* by QTIBPOC that took place over two weekends in and around South London (and Essex); offering family-friendly creative workshops, collaborative events & healing conversations, amongst numerous other things.

 Why we believe this is important

 For many Queer Black and Brown people – ourselves included, reclaiming autonomy over our own bodies is something that has taken a long time to do and is a journey that many of us are still on.
 Both Purple Rain Collective & Project Mission Gallery bring people together to heal from the violence inflicted upon our communities.

 We believe in the radical power of art as a tool for personal transformation and structural change.

 Being able to engage with personal and healing artwork from someone who, not only understands some of the reasons you might be getting the work done, but also with a community of people that have shared experiences with you can be a rewarding and transformative experience.

 Being able to reach a place where you are aware enough of your own body and self, to know and name these comforts as necessities is a triumph we ought to celebrate each and everyday; especially in a world that is built to discourage many of us from doing so.
 So we decided to foster a space dedicated to doing just that.

 HERE – our crowdfunder where you can learn more about the full programme we planned for the festival!

 Purple Rain Collective is a collective space for Queer, Trans and Intersex Black, People of Colour in the UK to mobilise, converse on our experiences and develop strategies for safety, resistance and liberation.
 PRC is currently run by Tobi, Adae, Ruth and Aaks who are working on building a supportive, educational and accessible resource hub with a focus on community, care, accountability and healing.